nathancarter/weblurch/doc/plan.md

 This work is in progress.
 Here are the remaining methods to add to the `OMNode` class.
- * insertChild(i,N) and appendChild(N) which call remove and then set parent and child pointers afresh
  * getAttribute(K), setAttribute(K,V), and removeAttribute(K) (using a
    canonical order of the attribute's keys) which call remove and then set parent and child pointers afresh